ucsb-cs24-s18/ucsb-cs24-s18.github.io/_lectures/lect11.md

 * Predecessor, successor and delete operations in a BST
 * Traversing a BST inorder, preorder, post order
 * Running time complexity for balanced BSTs
-* Writing generic fucntions and classes with templates